 Italy, considered by many travellers as one of the most beautiful countries in the world and one of the most visited.
 Italy is subdivided into 20 distinct regions (in Italian region ).
 Five of these regions have special autonomous status, each with its own government, while two are islands.

 The 20 Italian Regions are a diverse group with many historic and cultural differences.
-From the bustling metropolis of Rome to quaint medieval towns like Siena and Chioggia; from Tuscan vineyards in Chianti country dotted by cypress trees to Puglia’s sandy beaches; or Umbria’s rolling green hills lined with olive groves – there is something for everyone here!
+From the bustling metropolis of Rome to quaint medieval towns like Siena and Chioggia; from Tuscan vineyards in Chianti country dotted by cypress trees to Puglia’s sandy beaches; or Umbria’s rolling green hills lined with olive groves and beautiful beaches in Sicily – there is something for everyone here!

 If you are interested in knowing Regions in Italy and what they have to offer keep reading this article.